dmbarbour/wikilon/docs/ABC_Minimalist.md

 * `{&jit}` - optimize a function by compiling it

-## Deprecating Symbolic Structure and Metaprogramming
+## Symbolic Structure and Metaprogramming?
+Nope.

 The idea of using tokens for structured data (polymorphic records and variants) would give me a jump start for turning ABC into a practical language.
 However, it comes with a large cost: I require *metaprogramming* to introduce new tokens - new field names or variants.
 I ultimately don't need metaprogramming for anything else, and I'd appreciate that metaprogramming not require any special attention.